krishna0890227/Funny_Early_Care_Service/README.md

   * **The About Us Section**
      * The About Us section gives details what the club offers their members, and has a table with the club meeting times.
-     * This section shows the user the important information they need to know about the centre: What they offer and when they are open for different age groups.
+     * This section shows the user the important information they need to know about the academy: What they offer and when they are open for different age groups.

 ![aboutus](https://github.com/user-attachments/assets/68991424-8d8f-410a-af31-203717929786)

    * **The Sign Up Form**
-      * The sign-up section has a form to collect details from parents so they can sign up for the Care Centre.
+      * The sign-up section has a form to collect details from parents so they can sign up to join the academy.
       * The form collects the baby's name, and parent/guardian's name, and an email address.

 ![signup](https://github.com/user-attachments/assets/b892ca79-10ce-4926-8b71-5e41ba8e221b)

    * **The Contact Section**
        * The contact section encourages users to get in contact and provides a phone number, email address and street address where they can be found.
-       * The contact section includes social media icons to users can find the care centre  on Facebook, Twitter and  Instagram.
+       * The contact section includes social media icons to users can find the academy information on Facebook, Twitter and  Instagram.
-       * The contact section is valuable to the user as it gives them the ability to find and contact the Care Centre if they need to.
+       * The contact section is valuable to the user as it gives them the ability to find and contact the academy if they need to.

 ![contactus](https://github.com/user-attachments/assets/ccea63f6-c271-4c4d-8d8e-c1cbdb55f9ad)